isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 maximum number of attempts, the server will exit.
 A value of zero (the default) disables automatic recovery and the server will exit immediately upon detecting a loss of connectivity (MySQL and PostgreSQL only).
+For Cassandra, Kea uses an interface that connects to all nodes in a cluster at the same time.
+Any connectivity issues should be handled by internal Cassandra mechanisms.

-The number of milliseconds the server will wait between attempts to reconnect to the lease database after connectivity has been lost may also be specified:
+The number of milliseconds the server waits between attempts to reconnect to the lease database after connectivity has been lost may also be specified: